Governance & Leadership

 The Charity Commission register for England and Wales contains approximately 170,000 charities.
 The Commission removed 4,146 charities in 2022-23, the large majority for persistent failure to submit annual returns (Charity Commission Annual Report 2022-23).
 Despite these removals, new registrations keep the total broadly stable, with approximately 9,000 applications for charitable status received in 2023-24 (Charity Commission Annual Report 2023-24).

 Genuine mergers remain rare.
-Eastside Primetimers, which has advised on more charity mergers than any other UK firm, has consistently noted that only around 50-70 mergers complete each year — a tiny number against a register of 170,000.
-Their research has identified the key barriers as cultural (merger seen as failure), practical (legal and financial complexity), and structural (funders unwilling to fund the process).
+Eastside People, which has advised on more charity mergers than any other UK firm, tracks completions annually through its Good Merger Index: 48 in 2022-23, 63 in 2023-24, and 94 in 2024-25 — the highest total in the index's 12-year history, driven substantially by a wave of independent school mergers.
+Even at that peak, mergers remain a tiny number against a register of 170,000.
+The index's research has identified the key barriers to merger as cultural (merger seen as failure), practical (legal and financial complexity), and structural (funders unwilling to fund the process).

 The Charities Act 2011, as amended by the Charities Act 2022, includes specific provisions designed to make mergers easier.
 These include a register of charity mergers maintained by the Charity Commission, vesting declarations that transfer property automatically on merger, and provisions to preserve donor intent when a charity merges with another.
 Despite these legal tools, take-up remains low.

-NCVO's UK Civil Society Almanac consistently shows that the charity sector is heavily concentrated by income: the largest 0.4% of charities (those with income above £10 million) account for around half of the sector's total income.
+NCVO's UK Civil Society Almanac consistently shows that the charity sector is heavily concentrated by income: charities with income above £10 million make up under 1% of voluntary organisations but account for around 57% of the sector's total income (UK Civil Society Almanac 2024, the most recently published edition).
 At the other end, tens of thousands of registered charities have annual income below £10,000.
 Many of these micro-charities are entirely volunteer-run and function well, but a proportion are effectively dormant, filing nil returns year after year.

 Current context